jack-werner/aws-glue-studio-custom-transform/README.md

 - Build your own custom visual transforms
 - Write unit tests to ensure safety of your transforms
-- Use GitHub Actions and Terraform to deploy the transforms
+- Use GitHub and Terraform module to deploy the transforms
+- Use your new transform in Glue Studio

 ## Getting Started